Al Jazeera Journalism Review

 X with Hindu and hand grabbing it

-Naik states that shutting down Hindutva Watch and India Hate Lab also deprives the public in India of crucial information about politically motivated sectarian and religious violence, and also hampers law enforcement's ability to investigate these crimes.
+Naik states that shutting down Hindutva Watch and India Hate Lab also deprives the public in India of crucial information about politically motivated sectarian and religious violence and also hampers law enforcement's ability to investigate these crimes.
 "We've had local police contact us to use our documentation for investigating violence," he says.

 India's ranking in the 2023 World Press Freedom Index slipped to 161 out of 180 countries, a significant drop from its 2014 position at 140.
-Modi’s government has been criticized for suppressing tweets, posts, and user accounts critical of the ruling party and its policies.
+Modi’s government has been criticised for suppressing tweets, posts, and user accounts critical of the ruling party and its policies.
 The blocking of Hindutva Watch and India Hate Lab is seen as a move to control the information space as the country slides further into authoritarianism.

 The Blocking Orders

 On January 16, Naik received a notice from X that Hindutva Watch's account had been blocked by order of the Indian Ministry of Electronics and Information Technology (MeitY).
 Similarly, in October 2023, X withheld the accounts of the Indian American Muslim Council and Hindus for Human Rights in compliance with a legal demand from the Indian government.
-Despite the lack of explanation for these actions, the implications are clear: these organizations are being silenced.
+Despite the lack of explanation for these actions, the implications are clear: these organisations are being silenced.

-Hindutva Watch is the only operational digital database in India that tracks hate crimes and speeches against marginalized groups.
+Hindutva Watch is the only operational digital database in India that tracks hate crimes and speeches against marginalised groups.
 In 2023 alone, the site documented 668 anti-Muslim hate speech events and rallies, with a significant portion advocating violence, including ethnic cleansing and genocide.

 According to the latest report released by India Hate Lab before it was blocked in India, nearly two anti-Muslim hate speech events took place every day in 2023, with around 75% of those occurring in states ruled by the BJP.
 The cases peaked between August and November 2023, during political campaigning and polling in four major states.

-Naik has challenged the blocking of Hindutva Watch’s X account in the Delhi High Court.
+Naik has challenged the blocking of Hindutva Watch’s X account in Delhi High Court.
 At the time of its blocking, the account had over 79,000 followers.
 Naik was not provided prior notice, a hearing, or a copy of the blocking order.

 Elon Must tween on X ban in india

-When asked about the suspensions, IAMC’s Associate Director of Media and Communications, Safa Ahmed said, "It was deeply concerning, but not at all surprising.
+When asked about the suspensions, IAMC’s Associate Director of Media and Communications, Safa Ahmed, said, "It was deeply concerning, but not at all surprising.
 After all, it’s not just IAMC being targeted on social media; now more than ever, India is cracking down on all its critics, from giants like the BBC to individual activists and journalists."

-In 2023, Modi’s government raided the offices of the BBC in India – ostensibly over a tax issue – weeks after Britain’s national broadcaster had aired an investigative documentary highlighting his complicity in riots that killed more than 1,000 people, mostly Muslims, in Gujarat while he was the state’s chief minister.
+In 2023, Modi’s government raided the offices of the BBC in India—ostensibly over a tax issue—weeks after Britain’s national broadcaster had aired an investigative documentary highlighting his complicity in riots that killed more than 1,000 people, mostly Muslims, in Gujarat while he was the state’s chief minister.

 Legal and Ethical Concerns